mehulsingh750-dev/University/CHEM 1101/Chapter 3.md

 		- NOT containing any water molecules
 - Molecular Compounds
 	- Formulas
-		- Cannot exactly be determined from its constituent elements because
+		- Cannot exactly be determined from its constituent elements because same combo of elements may form a different compound (Ex H2O and H2O2)
+	- Naming
+		-